vsvenda/Communication-systems-project/README.md

 Each of these function blocks has been implemented in MATLAB.
 Combining all of them, we are able to simulate an image transmission from one place to another.

+An example image "Elephant.jpg" which can be transfered through the system is also provided.